🤑 You have $200 tuition credit

 THIS COURSE IS FOR YOU, IF...

-• YOU ARE A WRITER WANTING TO MOVE INTO GAMING
+• YOU ARE A WRITER LOOKING TO MOVE INTO GAMES

-You already know how to craft story, character, and tone, but games play by different rules.
-Here, you’ll learn how writing adapts to player choice, systems, and constraints without losing emotional impact.
-By the end, you'll have a portfolio piece that showcases your skills and speaks the studio’s language.
+You already know how to write — now you need to learn how games work.
+Here, you’ll understand how narrative adapts to systems, player choice, and production constraints.
+No vague theory.
+By the end, you’ll have a portfolio piece that translates your writing skills into a format studios recognise.

-• YOU WORK IN GAMES & WANT TO PIVOT TO WRITING
+• YOU WORK IN GAMES AND WANT TO TRANSITION INTO WRITING

 YOUR ASCENT STARTS HERE

-This is live, online, and led by a senior writer actively working in AAA.
-You’ll get real-time feedback, table reads, playtesting sessions, and workshops that push your work further with each iteration.
+This is a live, online course, led by a senior writer actively working in AAA.
+You’ll get direct feedback, table reads, playtests, and workshops — the kind of guided iteration that helps career switchers avoid common early mistakes and progress faster with confidence.

 ABOUT THE COURSE / WHAT YOU'LL DO